Chengguan District is municipal district and seat of of Lhasa City, it is 31 kilometers from north to south and 28 kilometers from east to west.

-As of 2013, the total population of Chengguan District was 279,074, of which 75% were Tibetans, 22% were Hans, and other ethnic groups included Hui, Manchu, Mongolian, Zhuang, Miao, Yao, Tujia, Korean, There are 37 ethnic groups including Yi, Yugu, Uygur, Dong, Xibe, Buyi, Tu, Russian, Daur, Hani and Oroqen people
+As of 2013, the total population of Chengguan District was 279,074, of which 75% were Tibetans, 22% were Hans, and other ethnic groups included Hui, Manchu, Mongolian, Zhuang, Miao, Yao, Tujia, Korean, Yi, Yugu, Uygur, Dong, Xibe, Buyi, Tu, Russian, Daur, Hani and Oroqen people

-Around the end of 6th century and the end of 7th century, Tubo Dynasty, the Yalong tribe, which rose in the Shannan area, expanded to northern Lhasa.
-When Songtsen Gampo’s father Namri Lontsan ruled, with the cooperation of other families, he lead his army and occupied the Chengguan district of Lhasa.
+Around the end of 6th century and the end of 7th century, Tubo Dynasty, the Yalong tribe, which rose in Shannan area, expanded to northern Lhasa.
+When Songtsen Gampo‘s father Namri Lontsan ruled, with the cooperation of other families, he lead his army taking over the area of Chengguan district of Lhasa.

 In 633 AD, Songtsen Gampo established a powerful Tubo Empire in Lhasa.

 In 13th century, Yuan Dynasty incorporated Chengguan District of Lhasa into a unified territory.